lazzymonk/Pi-Kiosk-Mqtt/README.md

 # Raspberry Pi Kiosk Controller

 Turn a headless Raspberry Pi (Lite OS) into a fullscreen web kiosk, controllable via MQTT.
+Includes a Home Assistant custom component for single-device integration.

 ## What it does